 - A statement of purpose.
 In 1-2 pages, tell us why you want to participate in the Studio and what you hope to accomplish here.
 You may want to discuss your writing sample or talk about writers that you admire.
 This is a chance for us to get to know you a little bit from your own words.
-The statement of purpose should be typed and double-spaced (poems do not need to be double-spaced) and should be submitted as either a Microsoft Word or PDF file.
+The statement of purpose should be typed and double-spaced and should be submitted as either a Microsoft Word or PDF file.

 - A letter of recommendation from an English teacher or other instructor who is familiar with your writing.
-Guidelines here: pdf.
-The letter of recommendation should be submitted as either a Microsoft Word or PDF file.
+Guidelines for recommenders can be found here.
+The letter of recommendation should be submitted as either a read-only Microsoft Word or PDF file.